 Flight tested example programs for quadcopter and airplane are included.
 The example programs are only a couple hundred lines long, but contain the full flight controller logic.
 The nitty-gritty low-level sensor and input/output management is done by the madflight library.

-If you like madflight, give it a ☆ star on GitHub, or fork it and contribute.
-Thanks!
+If you like madflight, please give it a ☆ star on GitHub

 Getting Started